Highlights from BREIT’s Stockholder Event

 Summary of Risk Factors

-BREIT is a non-listed REIT that invests primarily in stabilized income-generating commercial real estate investments across asset classes in the United States and, to a lesser extent, real estate debt investments, with a focus on current income.
-We may invest to a lesser extent in countries outside of the U.S. This investment involves a high degree of risk.
+BREIT is a non-listed REIT that invests primarily in stabilized income-generating commercial real estate investments across asset classes in the United States (“U.S.”) and, to a lesser extent, real estate debt investments, with a focus on current income.
+We invest to a lesser extent in countries outside of the U.S. This investment involves a high degree of risk.
 You should purchase these securities only if you can afford the complete loss of your investment.
 You should read the prospectus carefully for a description of the risks associated with an investment in BREIT.
 These risks include, but are not limited to, the following:

 - The purchase and repurchase price for shares of our common stock are generally based on our prior month’s net asset value (“NAV”) and are not based on any public trading market.
 While there will be independent annual appraisals of our properties, the appraisal of properties is inherently subjective, and our NAV may not accurately reflect the actual price at which our properties could be liquidated on any given day.
-The NAV per share, if calculated as of the date on which you make your subscription request or repurchase request, may be significantly different than the transaction price you pay or the repurchase price you receive.
-Certain of our investments or liabilities are subject to high levels of volatility from time to time and could change in value significantly between the end of the prior month as of which our NAV is determined and the date that you acquire or repurchase our shares, however the prior month’s NAV per share will generally continue to be used as the offering price per share and repurchase price per share.

 - There are limits on the ownership and transferability of our shares.